 In potential ‘bullying’ situations, as part of the resolution I give coaching to help the complainant take the first step to raise the concern directly with the alleged bully (Self Help option).

 My normal process starts with 1-2 individual coaching sessions for each party where specific goals are set up and the planning process begins for raising concerns.
 This followed by 6 hours (4 sessions of 1.5 hours, or 2 sessions of 3 hours) professional development sessions covering the tools and methodology of having a courageous constructive collegial conversation.

 In these sessions issues are raised with each other using my step-by-step courageous conversations method ©.
 I take this approach because in all cases I have worked with, the parties in a communication breakdown or conflict situation need skills and tools and careful planning to successfully raise and resolve issues in emotionally charged situations.
 In most cases the professional development coaching sessions are followed up with further one-to-one sessions to ensure the relationship is still on track.

-The organisation has agreement in principle from the parties that they are willing to be part of a resolution process that involves goodwill and has everyone’s interests at heart including the organisation.
+To start to process, you the client, seeks agreement in principle from the parties that they are willing to be part of a resolution process.
+To be successful the parties must have a desire to improve working relationship, have some goodwill towards the other(s), and has everyone’s interests at heart including the organisational interests.